mathiasertl/django-xmpp-http-upload/README.md

   A list of two-tuples with the first element being a regular expresion (or list of regular expressions) and the second element being quota settings.
 This setting configures upload permissions and any upload quotas.
+The settings for the first matching regular expression are applied, so in the below example, `blocked@jabber.at` will not be able to upload, all other `jabber.at` or `jabber.zone` users will have the configured quotas applied.

   ```
   XMPP_HTTP_UPLOAD_ACCESS = (